 That strong mark marks the weakest of the 8-Series engine offerings.

-The 850i with all-wheel drive in the Coupe, Convertible or Gran Coupe uses a 523-horsepower 4.4-liter twin-turbocharged V-8 engine that makes 553 lb-ft of torque from 1,800 rpm through 4,600 rpm.
+The 850i with all-wheel drive in the coupe, convertible or Gran Coupe uses a 523-hp 4.4-liter twin-turbocharged V-8 engine that makes 553 lb-ft of torque from 1,800 rpm through 4,600 rpm.
 It is quiet and composed as it should be in a large touring car, but then growls with German V-8 muscle under open throttle.
 There’s no getting over its size, which means that the power delivery is delightful but the handling can be compromised by all that shifting weight.
-It’s best for touring and straight-line acceleration to 60 mph in just 3.6 seconds in the Coupe.
-The Gran Coupe is 3.7 seconds and Convertible 3.8 seconds.
+It’s best for touring and straight-line acceleration to 60 mph in just 3.6 seconds in the coupe.
+The Gran Coupe takes just 3.7 seconds and the convertible takes only 3.8 seconds.
 It can be tracked, but it takes a lot of effort to hold the line and the cornering leans more to the shaky side than the precise.

 BMW 8-Series ride and handling

 Even with xDrive and the M Sport rear differential, the large coupe behaves like a rear-wheel-drive car by sending the torque to the rear axle, then delivering the torque to the rear wheel with the most grip in slippery situations.